AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-add-new-element-wait-methods.md

     }
 }
 ```
-You need to add a using statement to the namespace where the new wait extension methods are situated.
+You need to add a using statement to the namespace where the new wait extension methods are located.

 ```csharp
 using Bellatrix.Web.GettingStarted.ExtensionMethodsWaits;